-What is Native Video Advertising?
+What is Native Video Advertising Exactly?

 Crucially, native video ads focus more on education and entertainment, being research-based and storytelling-oriented rather than product-centric or sales-focused.
 This unique combination makes them more engaging and shareable among viewers.